akileez/json-colorz/README.md

 ![jclrz](http://i.imgur.com/0A3rHRc.png)

-The following is a duplication of jsome's readme file with appropriate references changed as necessary. code functions exactly the same.
+The following is a duplication of [jsome's readme](https://github.com/Javascipt/Jsome/blob/master/README.md).
+References changed where appropriate.

 ## API